istvan-ujjmeszaros/advanced-sassy-ink/README.md

 The recommended way is to use Campaign Monitor's [Bulletproof email buttons](http://buttons.cm/) generator, which generates two different button versions, which works great in every email client.

+### Added alignment helper classes

+Added the following new helpwer classes:

+- `text-left`: left aligning the text
+- `text-right`: right aligning the text
+- `centered`: that one is not for text, it is centering the block level elements (for text, you can use Ink's built-in `center` class)

 ## Customizing the sass build

 > You can compile the default ink.scss file without doing any modifications.